ELECTRICITY RATES IN TYLER

 Find the right plan for your home

-Tyler's housing is dominated by single-family homes at 63%, which average around 2,261 square feet and typically use about 1,225 kWh monthly.
-At that usage level, APGE's SimpleSaver 14 plan offers the most competitive rate at 9.8¢/kWh, resulting in approximately $120 per month.
-For the 16% of residents in large apartment complexes, usage drops to around 517 kWh monthly, where the same provider's Rent Simple Saver 14 plan costs about $70 per month at 13.6¢/kWh.
+Tyler's housing is dominated by single-family homes at 63% of residences, averaging around 2,261 square feet and using approximately 1,225 kWh monthly.
+At this usage level, APGE's SimpleSaver 13 offers the most competitive rate at 9.9¢/kWh, resulting in roughly $122 per month.
+The city's apartment residents (16% of housing) use considerably less at around 517 kWh monthly, with the same provider's Rent Simple Saver 13 plan pricing at 13.8¢/kWh or about $71 monthly.

 Single-family homes